 Change to normal minimum pension age

 The Government has confirmed that the normal minimum pension age will increase from 55 to 57 in April 2028.
 The earliest age that people who joined the LGPS on or after 4 November 2021 can take their pension will rise to 57 from April 2028.
-We await a decision on whether the Department for Levelling Up, Housing and Communities will introduce a protected pension age to the LGPS.
+We await a decision on whether the Government will introduce a protected pension age to the LGPS.
 If they do, LGPS members who joined the Scheme before 4 November 2021 will continue to be able to take their pension from age 55 beyond 2028.
 The changes will not affect members who retire due to ill health.

 15. Payments made after leaving